Dental Waste Management: Handling Different Types of Waste

 Pharmaceutical Waste

 Unused or partially used medications or any item containing medications is considered pharmaceutical waste.
 Medications pose a risk to both humans and the environment.
 The EPA and your state’s health department regulate the proper disposal of pharmaceuticals.
-Mailback and onsite collection disposal options are available based on your needs.
+Mailback and on-site collection disposal options are available based on your needs.